 6. Some soul-searching is in order

+When you meet the right person at the wrong time, one of the reasons could be one of you is probably out of a major relationship and you are not ready for the next one just yet.
 You, or the person you’re with, may just be too scared of commitment.
-If they never talk about the future with you, feel like they’re too young to settle down, or don’t like to use labels, it might be because they’re afraid of commitment.
+If they never talk about the future with you, feel like they’re too young to settle down, or don’t like to use labels, it might be because they’re struck with the fear of commitment.

 8. The rebound relationship